datawithgladys/skin_lesion_diagnosis_classification/README.md

 - 4a Lesion Modelling and Evaluation
 - 4b Diagnosis Modelling and Evaluation with Conclusion

 ## Overview of Data
-The following links contain the sources of data for this project:<br>
 <b>Main Data Sources:</b><br>
 International Skin Imaging Collaboration (ISIC) 2018, 2019 and 2020 datasets:<br>
 - BCN_20000 Dataset: (c) Department of Dermatology, Hospital Clínic de Barcelona<br>